andreasbm/readme/README.md

 ### Usage

-So run the `node node_modules/.bin/readme` command and a README file will be generated for you.
+Run the `node node_modules/.bin/readme` command and a README file will be generated for you.
 If you want to go into depth with the readme command, check out the following options or write `node node_modules/.bin/readme -h` in your terminal if that's your cup of tea.

 | Option | Type | Description |
 | ------- | ------- | ------- |